-While encompassing a number of different individual designs, rotary electric toothbrushes are all similar by way of the fact that they each have a set of rotating bristles.
+Although this category encompasses a wide range of designs, "rotary" electric brushes are all similar in the fact that they have a set of rotating bristles.
+This can either be:

 Are they effective?